-89Bio Ltd. was incorporated in Israel in January 2018 and has two wholly owned subsidiaries: 89bio Management, Inc., located in San Francisco, California and UAB 89bio Lithuania, located in Vilnius, Lithuania.
-89bio, Inc. was formed as a Delaware corporation on June 28, 2019, for the purpose of completing an initial public offering ("IPO") and related transactions in order to carry on the business of 89Bio Ltd.
+89bio, Inc. was formed as a Delaware corporation on June 28, 2019, for the purpose of completing an initial public offering ("IPO") and related transactions in order to carry on the business of 89Bio Ltd., which was incorporated in Israel in January 2018.

 The Company completed an internal reorganization transaction in September 2019, pursuant to which 89Bio Ltd. became a wholly owned subsidiary of 89bio, Inc. (the "Reorganization").
-As part of the Reorganization, all of the equity holders of 89Bio Ltd. exchanged 100% of the equity of 89Bio Ltd. for 100% of the equity of 89bio, Inc.
+As part of the Reorganization, all of the equity holders of 89Bio Ltd. exchanged 100% of the equity of 89Bio Ltd. for 100% of the equity of 89bio, Inc. The Reorganization was considered a transaction between entities under common control.